weichain/react-native-boilerplate/readme.md

 It will be periodically updated with more samples and improved structure.
 Also if there is a new major version of a dependency (e.g. Expo/Reanimated) - the repo will be updated accordingly.

-## Future Vision

-It would be great for this to evolve into an open-source boilerplate with CLI setup (e.g. choose between a few state management options/add out of the box authentication setup, etc.)
 ## Feedback and Contributions

 We encourage team members to provide feedback and suggest improvements to this boilerplate.
 Feel free to submit issues and pull requests to make our development process even better.